 In this advanced personal finance course, students will learn the basic principles of economics and best practices for managing their own finances.
 Time will be spent developing long-term financial plans to meet their goals, and making responsible choices about income and expenses.
 Students will gain a deeper understanding of capitalism and other systems so they can better understand their role in the economy of society.
 An emphasis is made on incorporating modern technology through the use of online financial simulations.
-The revised curriculum places emphasis on the National Association of State Administrators of Family and Consumer Sciences (NASAFACS) for FCS

-Education, The Michigan Standards and Benchmarks for FCS Education, the National CTE Standards, and the Michigan Career Readiness Standards, and includes 21st Century learning for grades 6-12.
+When combined with Independent Living with Personal Finance I (826), this course will fulfill the state required Personal Finance mandate.
+The revised curriculum places emphasis on the National Association of State Administrators of Family and Consumer Sciences (NASAFACS) for FCS Education, The Michigan Standards and Benchmarks for FCS Education, the National CTE Standards, and the Michigan Career Readiness Standards, and includes 21st Century learning for grades 6-12.